Upasana RC

-Upasana Roy Chowdhury (better known as Upasana RC) is an Indian actress who works in the Tamil film industry.
+Upasana Roy Chowdhury, known professionally as Upasana RC or Upasana, is an Indian actress and television personality who works in the Tamil and Kannada film industries and the Hindi television industry.

-Biography
+Life and career

-She graduated in software engineering from Bangalore.
+Upasana was born in a Bengali family in Vadodra and graduated in software engineering from Bangalore.
 She participated in Elite Miss India, and won the title of Elite Miss India Asia.
+She made her debut with the Kannada film Colours In Bangalore in 2016 and her Tamil debut Enbathettu in 2017.

-Upasana made her debut Enbathettu in 2017.
-She has starred in Tamil movies which include 88, Brahma.com, Traffic Ramaswamy and Karuthukalai Pathivu Sei.
+Regarding her performance in her debut film, a critic wrote that "Upasana has done a neat job of her role".
+She has starred in Tamil movies including Brahma.com, Traffic Ramaswamy and Karuthukalai Pathivu Sei.
 She participated in the reality show Villa To Village and was the second-runner up.
 She acted in Sony Entertainment show Mere Sai - Shraddha Aur Saburi.